tips n recipes

 Dried mint can be used in a variety of ways, such as:

-- Drinks like lassi, mojitos, lemonades, or infused waters.
+4. Drinks like lassi masala, mojitos, lemonades, or infused waters.

-- Along with marinades & rubs for meat or fish.
+6. Along with marinades and rubs for meat or fish.

-- Stir it into any grains like biryani, pulaos, poha, couscous, or quinoa for herby aroma.
+7. Stir it into any grains, like Bombay chicken biryani, pumpkin rice, or other pulaos, poha, couscous, or quinoa cottage cheese for a herby aroma.

 Tips

-- If you use a grinder or processor, make sure it is clean and dry.
+5. If you're using a grinder or processor, ensure it is clean and completely dry.

 Related